Get stories and expert advice on all things related to college and parenting.

 Teaching your student to set and strive toward concrete, meaningful, achievable goals will be a lifelong gift.

-Further, support them by offering your help when you can and making them aware of other resources when you can’t.
-For example, you could look up their school’s mental health center and have the number on hand in case they ever want to talk to someone.
-Encourage them to reach out and make use of these campus resources whenever they feel the need to do so.
+Further, support them by offering your help when you can and making them aware of other resources when you can't.
+For example, you could look up their school's mental health center and have the number on hand in case they ever want to talk to someone.
+Encourage them to reach out and use these campus resources whenever they feel the need to do so.